 Sheldon is a graduate of Yale University and the University of Virginia School of Law.
 He currently serves the interests of Rhode Islanders on the Budget Committee, the Environment and Public Works Committee, the Judiciary Committee, the Health, Education, Labor, and Pensions Committee, and the Special Committee on Aging.

-Candidate for Kentucky's 3rd Congressional District
+Candidate for Pennsylvania's 7th Congressional District